 Veterans pensions are paid out on a monthly basis, considered tax-free income and can be used however the recipient sees fit.
 For example, pension funds can help cover the costs of housing, food, medical expenses, clothing, bills, home repairs, transportation, etc. Pension funds can even be used to pay a family caregiver to provide services using a personal care agreement.

 How to Apply for Survivors Pension

 Although many veterans, surviving spouses and dependents are eligible for pensions, navigating the filing process is often overwhelming and frustrating.
 If you think you or someone you know may qualify for a Survivors Pension, the first step is to locate the deceased veteran’s discharge papers (also known as DD Form 214.)

 Ideally the veteran’s discharge papers would be easily accessible if they had already applied for other VA programs, such as Aid & Attendance or burial benefits.
 If these records have been misplaced, there are a couple of options for tracking them down.
 The first place to look is at the county courthouse where many vets filed their discharge records upon returning home.
-If you still cannot find this document, it is also possible to submit an online request through the National Archives eVetRecs site or submit a request via mail or fax using a SF-180 form.
+If you still cannot find this document, it is also possible to submit an online request through the National Archives eVetRecs website or submit a request via mail or fax using a SF-180 form.
 Certain fees may apply for requesting replacement documents.
 Emergency requests can be made, but regular turn-around times can be as long as 90 days.